AndreaScacchi/AndreaScacchi/README.md

 <div>
     <h2 align="center">A bit more on me 👀</h2>
-    <p>I'm a self-taught Software Developer that love spending time reading documentation🧑‍💻</p>
+    <p> - I'm a self-taught Software Developer that love spending time reading documentation🧑‍💻</p>
-    <p>I'm currently studying on Udacity and different academic books.
+    <p> - I'm currently studying on Udacity and different academic books.
 They are the fundamentals of my journey 🎓</p>
-    <p>I'm looking to collaborate on different projects.
+    <p> - I'm looking to collaborate on different projects.
 I know HTML, CSS, JS, and Python, but if I have to, I'll learn more 💻</p>
-    <p>I'm interested in cybersecurety and AI.
+    <p> - I'm interested in cybersecurety and AI.
 They are really complicated, but at the same time really interesting 📚</p>
-    <p>I enjoy reading scientific articles.
+    <p> - I enjoy reading scientific articles.
 They are helping me to acquire more knowledge about the world and the universe 🔭</p>
-    <p>I enjoy playing videogames, but most of all, I really love reading news abut them 🎮</p>
+    <p> - I enjoy playing videogames, but most of all, I really love reading news abut them 🎮</p>
-    <p>I love travelling around the world, and I can't wait to return in London 🛫</p>
+    <p> - I love travelling around the world, and I can't wait to return in London 🛫</p>
 </div>